Stop Bullying Programs

 Each section takes approximately 30 minutes to complete and features interactive resources, videos and a self-learning check.
-After successfully completing a section, you may provide your e-mail to be entered into a drawing for KindleFire* and to receive your Cyber Savvy Cyber Safe Survey Certificate.
+After successfully completing a section, you may provide your e-mail to receive your Cyber Savvy Cyber Safe Survey Certificate.

 (Please note: The Cyber Savvy Cyber Safe Survey is best viewed on Power Point version 2004 or newer.
 Some files are large and depending on your internet connection may require a few minutes to download.)